You Gotta Know These Moons

 The flat dark lunar plains are called maria (singular: mare) and are mainly concentrated on the near side of the moon.
 The most famous one is Mare Tranquillitatis, the Sea of Tranquility, where Apollo 11 first landed on the moon in 1969.
 The Apollo program landed on the moon five more times.

-Phobos: Both Phobos (“fear”) and Mars’ smaller moon Deimos (“dread”) were discovered by Asaph Hall III in 1877.
-At just 3700 miles above the Martian surface, Phobos orbits more closely to its planet than any other moon in the Solar System.
-Because it orbits Mars faster than Mars rotates, each day it appears (from the Martian surface) to set twice in the east each day.
+- Phobos: Both Phobos (“fear”) and Mars’ smaller moon Deimos (“dread”) were discovered by Asaph Hall III in 1877.
+At just 3,700 miles above the Martian surface, Phobos orbits more closely to its planet than any other moon in the Solar System.
+Because it orbits Mars faster than Mars rotates, each day it appears (from the Martian surface) to set twice in the east.
 Geological features on Phobos, including the Stickney Crater, are primarily named for either astronomers (Stickney was the maiden name of Asaph Hall’s wife) or characters from Jonathan Swift’s Gulliver’s Travels.
-In 1971 the US’s Mariner IX became the first spacecraft to provide close-up photos of Phobos.
+In 1971 the U.S.’s Mariner IX became the first spacecraft to provide close-up photos of Phobos.

-Io is the innermost of the four Galilean moons of Jupiter (the moons discovered by Galileo), the fourth-largest moon in the solar system, the densest moon, and the most geologically active body in the solar system due to its more than 400 volcanoes.
+- Io is the innermost of the four Galilean moons of Jupiter (the moons discovered by Galileo), the fourth-largest moon in the solar system, the densest moon, and the most geologically active body in the solar system, with more than 400 volcanoes.
 Io’s features are named for characters from the Io story in Greek mythology; fire, volcano, and thunder deities from other mythologies; and characters from Dante’s Inferno.
 Io plays a significant role in shaping Jupiter’s magnetosphere.
 Pioneer 10 first passed by Io in December 1973.

-Triton: The largest moon of Neptune and the only large moon with a retrograde orbit (that is, an orbit opposite to the rotation of its planet), Triton is the seventh-largest moon in the solar system and is thought to have been captured from the Kuiper Belt.
-For over 100 years after its 1846 discovery, Triton was thought to be Neptune’s only moon; Nereid wasn’t discovered until 1949 (there are 13 known satellites now).
+- Triton: The largest moon of Neptune and the only large moon with a retrograde orbit (that is, an orbit opposite to the rotation of its planet), Triton is the seventh-largest moon in the solar system and is thought to have been captured from the Kuiper Belt.
+For over 100 years after its 1846 discovery, Triton was thought to be Neptune’s only moon; Nereid wasn’t discovered until 1949.
+(There are thirteen known satellites now.)
 Triton is geologically active and has geysers that are assumed to erupt nitrogen.
 Because of the activity, impact craters on Triton are relatively scarce; most of the larger craters were formed by volcanic activity.
 Triton orbits around Neptune in almost a perfect circle.
-Voyager 2 visited Triton in 1989 and is the only space probe to have done so (and none are currently planned).
+Voyager 2 visited Triton in 1989 and is the only space probe to have done so (and no more are currently planned).
 Much of Triton’s western hemisphere consists of an unexplained series of fissures and depressions sometimes called “cantaloupe terrain.”
-Triton’s features are named after various water spirits, monsters, or sacred waters from mythology.
+Triton’s features are named after various water spirits, monsters, and sacred waters from mythology.

 Charon was named by its discoverer, James Christy of the Flagstaff Naval Observatory; the IAU approved the name in 1985.
-Internationally Charon is pronounced like the Greek mythological figure with a hard [k] sound; however, Christy’s choice of name was inspired by his wife Charlene, so NASA and New Horizons personnel use a soft [sh] sound.
+Internationally Charon is pronounced like the Greek mythological figure, “CARE-on”, but Christy’s choice of name was inspired by his wife Charlene, so NASA and New Horizons personnel use “SHARE-on”.

-This article was contributed by NAQT member and writer Eric Bell.
+This article was contributed by NAQT member Eric Bell.